Technology

 The Renewable Heat Incentive (RHI) is a scheme designed to financially reward those who use renewable energy to heat their homes.

-There are two RHI incentives: one for residential homes and one for the non-domestic sector (industrial, commercial, public sector and community organisations).
+There are two Renewable Heat Incentives (RHI): one for residential homes and one for the non-domestic sector (industrial, commercial, public sector and community organisations).
 The overall aim of the RHI scheme is to help the UK achieve its target of producing 12% of its heat from renewable sources by 2020.
 The scheme runs in England, Scotland and Wales.

 The domestic part of the RHI scheme launched on 9 April 2014.
 It offers regular 'tariff' payments to those using certain technologies to heat their homes.
 The amount of money you get paid depends on which technology you use – you can find out more about how much you could potentially earn by reading our page on RHI costs and earnings.